 Does Amazon Ban Retail Arbitrage?

 Amazon frowns on selling used items as new or inauthentic items.
 If you are buying brand new items or used items and listing them as used, you will be absolutely fine.
-Yes, many sellers get suspended, but it isn't because of the retail arbitrage.
+Yes, many sellers get an Amazon suspension, but it isn't because of the retail arbitrage.
 It's because they are not inspecting their products before shipping them or slipping in some other areas.

 The true litmus test for how Amazon feels about retail arbitrage has been how they treat retail receipts.
 Amazon has consistently accepted receipts from major retailers when verifying product authenticity.